What Makes California Rafting in the Fall Special?Posted September 22, 2021 by Trey Armstrong: guide and grandson of founder George Armstrong

 Goodwin Canyon’s Grand Finale

 Fall rafting is not just about turning leaves and peaceful tranquility.
 Goodwin Canyon with its memorable Class IV+ rapids becomes a whitewater destination and a rare rafting opportunity in the second half of October.
 The late season water release is timed specifically for the annual salmon run which requires cooler water temperatures experienced in late fall.
-Our rafting trips are scheduled based on this opportune timing.
+Our Goodwin Canyon Double Runs are scheduled based on this opportune timing.

 This hidden gem of California whitewater is located deep in a narrow gorge of the lower Stanislaus River to the west of Yosemite National Park and under a 2-hour drive from the San Francisco Bay Area.
 Goodwin Canyon is a sort of pilgrimage for guides and guests that serves as the final sendoff of the California rafting season.